Lead–acid battery: History

-The French scientist Nicolas Gautherot observed in 1801 that wires that had been used for electrolysis experiments would themselves provide a small amount of "secondary" current after the main battery had been disconnected.
+The French scientist Nicolas Gautherot observed in 1801 that wires that had been used for electrolysis experiments would themselves provide a small amount of secondary current after the main battery had been disconnected.
 In 1859, Gaston Planté's lead–acid battery was the first battery that could be recharged by passing a reverse current through it.
-Planté's first model consisted of two lead sheets separated by rubber strips and rolled into a spiral.
+Planté's first model consisted of two lead sheets separated by rubber strips and rolled into a spiral and immersed in a solution containing about 10 percent sulfuric acid.
 His batteries were first used to power the lights in train carriages while stopped at a station.
-In 1881, Camille Alphonse Faure invented an improved version that consisted of a lead grid lattice, into which a lead oxide paste was pressed, forming a plate.
+In 1881, Camille Alphonse Faure invented an improved version that consisted of a lead grid lattice into which a lead oxide paste was pressed, forming a plate.
 This design was easier to mass-produce.
 An early manufacturer (from 1886) of lead–acid batteries was Henri Tudor.

 Using a gel electrolyte instead of a liquid allows the battery to be used in different positions without leaking.
-Gel electrolyte batteries for any position were first used in the 1930s, and in the late 1920s, portable suitcase radio sets allowed the cell to be mounted vertically or horizontally (but not inverted) due to valve design.
-In the 1970s, the valve-regulated lead–acid battery (VRLA, or "sealed") was developed, including modern absorbed glass mat (AGM) types, allowing operation in any position.
+Gel electrolyte batteries for any position were first used in the late 1920s, and in the 1930s, portable suitcase radio sets allowed the cell to be mounted vertically or horizontally (but not inverted) due to valve design.
+In the 1970s, the valve-regulated lead–acid (VRLA), or sealed, battery was developed, including modern absorbed glass mat (AGM) types, allowing operation in any position.

-It was discovered early in 2011 that lead–acid batteries did in fact use some aspects of relativity to function, and to a lesser degree liquid metal and molten-salt batteries such as the Ca–Sb and Sn–Bi also use this effect.
+It was discovered early in 2011 that lead–acid batteries do in fact use some aspects of relativity to function, and to a lesser degree, liquid metal and molten-salt batteries such as the Ca-Sb and Sn-Bi also use this effect.

 Electrochemistry

 Discharge

-In the discharged state both the positive and negative plates become lead(II) sulfate (PbSO_{4}), and the electrolyte loses much of its dissolved sulfuric acid and becomes primarily water.
+In the discharged state, both the positive and negative plates become lead(II) sulfate (PbSO_{4}), and the electrolyte loses much of its dissolved sulfuric acid and becomes primarily water.